5 Benefits of EMR vs. Paper Medical Records

-According to standards established by the Centers for Medicare & Medicaid Services (CMS) Incentive Programs, healthcare providers and hospitals have until 2015 to demonstrate “meaningful use” of electronic medical records or lose a portion of Medicare reimbursements.
+According to standards established by the Centers for Medicare & Medicaid Services (CMS) Incentive Programs, healthcare providers and hospitals have to demonstrate “meaningful use” of electronic medical records or lose a portion of Medicare reimbursements.

 Apart from the physical differences between the two, there are several distinct features of electronic medical records that are beneficial, making the transition from filing cabinet to secure cloud storage worth it.

 Although providers may experience some initial costs as they implement a system for storing EMR, the costs of records over time will decrease significantly.
 Paper records require more personnel to manage and maintain paper files, accesses and organize countless documents.
 However, an electronic system means less man power, time and physical storage space are needed.

 Many healthcare facilities store paper medical records in large warehouses that are filled to the brim with countless documents.
 Not only do those records take up space, but they also are less environmentally friendly and tend to decay, simply in storage or when handled by many individuals over time.
 Electronic records, however, can be stored in a private and secure cloud, allowing the use of fewer resources and providing easier access by those who need them.

 Both paper and electronic storage systems are susceptible to security concerns.
 If a facility stores records electronically, they are vulnerable to access by unauthorized individuals, when the proper and effective security systems and controls are not in place.
 However, reliance on an established and compliant managed hosting provider serves as a good option for providers concerned about the security of an internal electronic storage system.

 If records are in paper form, they are open to compromise resulting from a break in, the loss of a record due to human error, or damage as a result of a natural disaster such as a fire or flood.
 Because many facilities keep just one copy of a paper record, the loss of a single record could mean that it’s gone for good.